laurakond/Stitch-Art-Guides-pp4/README.md

 - Tutor support team for helping out with project set up and other quirky bits.
 A big shout out to:
     - John for assisting to address big troubleshooting issue.
     - Holly for providing guidance and advice on Whitenoise and staticfiles inner workings.
+    - Sarah for helping to troubleshoot delete part of CRUD functionality.

 ### Code Inspiration
 - The project was inspired and based on some parts of Code Institute's I think therefore I blog walkthrough project.